 Travelers who are looking to affect the cost of their ticket on a train from Florence to Bologna will find that the quickest way to get a low cost option is to select the route that has transfers or multiple stops, since the fast-train and direct options tend to cost more.
 While this is ideal for passengers who have great flexibility in their travel schedule, it may not always be an option.
 If you are looking for cheap train tickets from Florence to Bologna, but do not have time to spare, the best option is to book the standard ticket for your route of choice—added ticket flexibility incurs an additional cost, so standard fares, which attach a ticket to a specific train and train time may not allow for refunds or exchanges, but will come at a lower cost.
 Passengers are also encouraged to review any discount opportunities.
 For example, children and youths ride for a reduced cost, with children under the age of two traveling for free with Trenitalia.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When traveling this route, Omio customers are departing most frequently from Firenze Santa Maria Novella and arriving in Bologna Centrale.
+Omio customers who travel this route most frequently depart from Firenze Santa Maria Novella and arrive in Bologna Centrale.

 Here are some other resources that might have the information you need